basho/basho_docs/source/languages/en/riak/theory/concepts/index.md

 indexes for an object, simply write the object with a different set of indexes.

-Indexing is real-time and atomic; the results show up in queries immediately after the write operation completes, and all indexing occurs on the partition where the object lives, so the object and its indexes stay in sync.
+Indexing is real time and atomic; the results show up in queries immediately after the write operation completes, and all indexing occurs on the partition where the object lives, so the object and its indexes stay in sync.